Making a Baby After Death: Posthumous Use of Gametes

 Posthumous is strange word that means ‘after death.’
 Posthumous use of gametes refers to the use of eggs, sperm or embryos after the death of one of the gamete providers (ie. the person who provided the eggs or sperm).

-It would be many people’s idea of a nightmare – losing a partner and the ability to grow your family the way you had dreamed.
+It is many people’s idea of a nightmare – losing a partner and the ability to grow your family the way you had dreamed.
 Many couples will freeze gametes – sperm or eggs, or create embryos together, when one is struck by illness, with the hope of growing their family in the future.
 Other times, sperm will be frozen when someone has died suddenly, with their partner seeking to use the sperm to conceive in the future.

 What does the law say?